 Terri is the interim associate director of production and the director of New Work at Krannert Center as well as the chair of the Stage Management Program for the Department of Theatre.
 Originally from New York City, Terri was the production manager and production stage manager for Cedar Lake Contemporary Ballet prior to joining Krannert Center in 2007.
 She has stage managed for the Yale Repertory Theatre, Long Wharf Theatre, Baltimore Shakespeare Festival, American Players Theatre, Rattlestick Playwrights Theater, and Maryland Stage Company and has toured with Ralph Lemon, Urban Tap, and American Repertory Ballet, among others.
 Terri has served as an adjunct professor at NYU, teaching theatre organization and management at the Tisch School, and earned her MFA in stage management at the Yale School of Drama.

-I spent the first five years of my Krannert life in the Ticket Office.
-I have been the marketing services coordinator for 14 years now.
-My husband, Rick, and I have been married for 20 years and have a 12-year-old son.
+I spent the first five years of my Krannert Center life in the Ticket Office.
+I have been the marketing services coordinator for 17 years now.
+My husband, Rick, and I have been married for 24 years and have a 16-year-old son.
 I’ve spent 14 hours on a motorcycle just because, danced when there’s no music, and screamed at stock car races.
-But my favorite pastime these days is chauffeuring our son, Troy, to his various sporting events and being a cheerleader.
+My favorite pastime until recently was chauffeuring our son, Troy, to his various sporting events and being a cheerleader.
+But these days I’ve been rediscovering a few of my old favorites: sewing, jewelry making, scrapbooking, and spending time in the yard.

 Anne C. de Velder is an assistant professor on the Design, Technology, and Management faculty and is the costume shop manager.
 She has designed and/or built costumes for leading dance companies including the Alvin Ailey Dance Company, the Stuttgart Ballet, Baryshnikov’s White Oak Dance Project, and the Lar Lubovitch Dance Company.
 She served as the master tailor for the Cleveland Ballet for four seasons and for many Broadway and off-Broadway shows.
 She has also worked on costumes for films including Splash, Big, The Great Gatsby, Wall Street, Broadcast News, Fatal Attraction, Hannah and Her Sisters, and New York Stories.
 In addition, Anne was the founder of the original costume collection for the New York State Council on the Arts.
 She has taught tailoring and costume technology at many colleges and universities, including the Ringling Bros. and Barnum and Bailey Circus Clown College.
 Needless to say, she’s never been bored.